copperwater/xNetHack/doc/xnh-changelog-6.0.md

   do not prevent damage dealt by being hurled down to the bottom.
 - Anything that polymorphs into a snaky form that is nonhumanoid and not Gigantic will not break its armor.
 Instead, it will slither out of its armor.
+- Chaotics no longer incur a -1 alignment record penalty for angering peaceful monsters.

 ### Interface changes